werf/werf/docs/_includes/reference/cli/werf_helm_pull.md

       --cert-file=''
             identify HTTPS client using this SSL certificate file -d, --destination='.'
             location to write the chart.
-If this and tardir are specified, tardir is appended to
+If this and untardir are specified, untardir is appended
-            this
+            to this
       --devel=false
             use development versions, too.
 Equivalent to version `>0.0.0-0`.
 If --version is set,
             this is ignored.